panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 1. The need for object destructuring

 Imagine you'd like to extract some properties of an object.
-In a pre-ES2015 environment, you would need to write the following code:
+In a pre-ES2015 environment, you'd need to write the following code:

 ```javascript{5-6}
 var hero = {